 The way in which climate change, among other ESG factors, is incorporated into our investment decision-making and ownership practices is described in our annual RI Report and in each investment team's profile on our website.

 As a diverse group of primarily bottom-up, active investment management teams, we believe that the investment experts within each team are best placed to factor in and manage the specific ways in which climate change will manifest itself for their investments.

-Each investment team has provided its own Climate Change Statement in their respective website profiles, which are designed to show how they identify and address climate-related risks and opportunities in the investment process and the targets they have set.
+Each investment team has provided its own Climate Change Statement, available on their respective website profiles, which are designed to show how they identify and address climate-related risks and opportunities in their investment process and the targets they have set.

-This includes identifying which climaterelated issues are considered to be relevant and material for which time horizon; how they are expected to impact the team's portfolios and underlying investee companies; what data and inputs they use to identify risks and opportunities; and how this is addressed in the investment process.
+This includes identifying which climate-related issues are considered to be relevant and material for which time horizon; how they are expected to impact the team's portfolios and underlying investee companies; what data and inputs they use to identify risks and opportunities; and how this is addressed in the investment process.
 We also provide interactive carbon footprints for each of our listed equity investment teams that allow stakeholders to drill down into portfolio level metrics.
+These dashboards have been built in-house and use third-party data sources.

 While we recognise the unique expertise each team has, the broader organisation still has a responsibility to ensure that views of each team are tested and teams are accountable.
-This is achieved through the governance mechanisms described below.
+The governance mechanisms described further below are designed to assist with such testing and accountability.